mr-ih/IoT-Blockchain-System/hyperledger/ac-uk/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 # Environment variables for Org1

 export CORE_PEER_TLS_ENABLED=true
-export CORE_PEER_LOCALMSPID=Org1MSP
+export CORE_PEER_LOCALMSPID=NapierMSP
-export CORE_PEER_TLS_ROOTCERT_FILE=${PWD}/organizations/peerOrganizations/org1.example.com/tlsca/tlsca.org1.example.com-cert.pem
+export CORE_PEER_TLS_ROOTCERT_FILE=${PWD}/organizations/peerOrganizations/napier.ac.uk/tlsca/tlsca.napier.ac.uk-cert.pem
-export CORE_PEER_MSPCONFIGPATH=${PWD}/organizations/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp
+export CORE_PEER_MSPCONFIGPATH=${PWD}/organizations/peerOrganizations/napier.ac.uk/users/Admin@napier.ac.uk/msp
 export CORE_PEER_ADDRESS=localhost:7051
 export PATH=${PWD}/../bin:$PATH
 export FABRIC_CFG_PATH=${PWD}/../config

 # invoke the function
-peer chaincode query -C mychannel -n basicts -c '{"Args":["org.hyperledger.fabric:GetMetadata"]}' | jq
+peer chaincode query -C iotchannel -n basicts -c '{"Args":["org.hyperledger.fabric:GetMetadata"]}' | jq
 ```

 If you don't have `jq` installed omit `| jq`.
 The metadata shows the details of the deployed contract and is JSON, so jq makes it easier to read.
-You can repeat the above commands for org2 to confirm that is working.
+You can repeat the above commands for edincollege to confirm that is working.

 To run the Java example, change the `deployCCAAS` command as follows.
 This will create two new containers.